 Removing the Engine Cover

 To access an ignition coil, simply remove the plastic engine cover.
 Nearly all manufacturers employ a tough black plastic cover to conceal the engine.
+This content is owned by moc.sotuaytsur.
 The covers are generally aesthetically pleasing, some manufacturers go to the trouble of molding in some mock engine detailing, which I find a little ironic.

 But the cover has other functions, it helps suppress engine noise and helps protect engine components from moisture and grit.